AnerghaKM/AnerghaKM/README.md

--🌱 A self driven passionate Software Engineer,holding bachelor's degree in Computer Science and Engineering
+-🌱 A Data Professional ,holding bachelor's degree in Computer Science and Engineering

 -👩💻 I'm so fond of human computer interface and my primary focus is to constantly experiment with cutting-edge technologies

--🔭 My area of interest is in ML & AI
+-🔭 My area of interest is in Data & AI

 -🏢 I’m currently working at IBM